joachimbrand/Rimu.jl/docs/src/documentation.md

 on the shell prompt from the `Rimu/` folder.
 A complete image of the static documentation web site will be generated in the folder `docs/build/`.
-It can be viewed locally by pointing a web browser to file `docs/build/index.html`, or by deploying it to the Bitbucket pages web server.
+It can be viewed locally by pointing a web browser to file `docs/build/index.html`, or by deploying it to the GitHub pages web server.

 ## Automatic documentation generation and deployment